 Fig. 8.
-Results of boundary extraction using CSP extraction. (a) An image with a circular contour; (b) transformed image from Cartesian coordinate to polar coordinate.
-The white line shows the CSP extracted using the patching method (image was rotated by 90°). (c) The recovered image from the polar image.
-The white line is a closed contour. (d) Image of an Actinocyclus diatom (unicellular algae). (e) Polar transformed image with CSP overlaid. (f) Image shown is the closed contour detected.
+Results of boundary extraction using circular shortest path extraction. (a) An image with a circular contour; (b) Transformed image from Cartesian coordinate to polar coordinate.
+The white line shows the circular shortest path extracted using the patching method.
+(Image was rotated by 90 degrees). (c) The recovered image from the polar image.
+The white line is a closed contour. (d) Image of an Actinocyclus diatom (unicellular algae). (e) Polar transformed image with circular shortest path overlaid. (f) Image shown the closed contour detected.